JonathanGawrych/up-to-speed/README.md

 **Configurations:**
 Changes theme to ambiance
-Show 12h AM/PM clock at the top bar (including day abbreviation, date, seconds)
+Adds default .jshintrc to the home directory (from this repo) Show 12h AM/PM clock at the top bar (including day abbreviation, date, seconds)
 Add minimize and maximize back
 Allows workspaces on multiple monitors